-Note 2: The LT8614E is guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
+Note 2: The LT8641E is guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
 Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization, and correlation with statistical process controls.
-The LT8614I is guaranteed over the full -40°C to 125°C operating junction temperature range.
-The LT8614H is guaranteed to meet performance specifications from -40°C to 150°C operating junction temperature range.
+The LT8641I is guaranteed over the full -40°C to 125°C operating junction temperature range.
+The LT8641H is guaranteed over the full -40°C to 150°C operating junction temperature range.
 High junction temperatures degrade operating lifetimes.
 Operating lifetime is derated at junction temperatures greater than 125°C.